gurnec/btcrecover/TUTORIAL.md

 Locating your wallet file is up to you...
 Google/Bing are your friends (but read below for a special note about MultiBit).
 If you insist on running it without making a separate copy of your wallet file (but don’t do that), please be sure to close your Bitcoin wallet software first.

-Running with the `--help` option will give you a summary of the available options, most of which are described above, and can be placed after the `--wallet wallet.dat --tokenlist tokens.txt` options in the command line in any order.
+Running with the `--help` option will give you a summary of the available options, most of which are described above, and can be placed after the required `--wallet wallet.dat --tokenlist tokens.txt` options in the command line in any order.

+### Command Line Options inside the tokenlist file ###

+If you'd prefer, you can also place command line options directly inside the tokenlist file.
+In order to do this, the very first line of the tokenlist file must begin with exactly `#--`, and the rest of this line (and only this line) is interpreted as additional command line options.
+For example, if you use the `%c` custom wildcard set, you can put the `--custom-wild` option inside the tokenlist file (along with other options) like this:

+    #--custom-wild abcdABCD --autosave mysave --pause
+    a_password_with_three_letters_from_above_appended_%3c

+### btcrecover-tokens-auto.txt ###

+Normally, when you run *btcrecover* it expects you to run it with at least a few options, such as the location of the token file and of the wallet file.
+If you run it without specifying the `--tokenlist`, it will check to see if there is a file named `btcrecover-tokens-auto.txt` in the current directory, and if found it will use that for the tokenlist.
+Because you can specify options inside the tokenlist file if you'd prefer, this allows you to run *btcrecover* without using the command line at all.
+You may want to consider using the `--pause` option to prevent a command window from immediately closing once it's done running if you decide to run it this way.

 ### Finding MultiBit Wallet Files ###